Looking Closely at the Growth Curve for BriaCell Therapeutics Corp. (BCTX)

 BCTX’s Market Performance

-BCTX stocks went down by -1.78% for the week, with a monthly jump of 2.66% and a quarterly performance of 75.23%, while its annual performance rate touched 69.45%.
-The volatility ratio for the week stands at 5.46% while the volatility levels for the past 30 days are set at 9.17% for BriaCell Therapeutics Corp..
-The simple moving average for the period of the last 20 days is -3.24% for BCTX stocks with a simple moving average of 52.83% for the last 200 days.
+BCTX stocks went up by 0.25% for the week, with a monthly drop of -11.47% and a quarterly performance of 59.63%, while its annual performance rate touched 67.09%.
+The volatility ratio for the week stands at 5.95% while the volatility levels for the past 30 days are set at 8.01% for BriaCell Therapeutics Corp..
+The simple moving average for the period of the last 20 days is 1.33% for BCTX stocks with a simple moving average of 53.74% for the last 200 days.

-During the last 5 trading sessions, BCTX fell by -1.78%, which changed the moving average for the period of 200-days by +102.36% in comparison to the 20-day moving average, which settled at $7.95.
-In addition, BriaCell Therapeutics Corp. saw 84.89% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BCTX rose by +0.25%, which changed the moving average for the period of 200-days by +81.97% in comparison to the 20-day moving average, which settled at $7.70.
+In addition, BriaCell Therapeutics Corp. saw 88.73% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BCTX